metatutu/clinicbees_docs/README.md

 ## Introduction

-**Clinic Bees** is a chat based practice management software to enable clinics to leverage existing systems to meet the practitioner and business performance management needs, so that it is not only providing the real time performance data, but also offering seamless integrated user experience in existing working context, to give costless adoption solution to the clinics.
+_**Clinic Bees**_ is a chat based practice management system to enable clinics to leverage existing systems to meet the practitioner and business performance management needs, so that it is not only providing the real time performance data, but also offering seamless integrated user experience with existing working environment, to give costless adoption solution to the clinics.

-**Clinic Bees** has perfectly integrated with [Clinko](https://www.cliniko.com/) (as performance tracking system) and [Slack](https://slack.com/) (as communication systms) which are one of the most common combinations in clinics.
+_**Clinic Bees**_ has perfectly integrated with [Clinko](https://www.cliniko.com/)
+(as performance tracking system) and [Slack](https://slack.com/) (as communication system) which are one of the most common combinations among clinics.

 ## Key Features